pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/2_workspaces_drivers/5_workspaces_non-files_drivers.md

 Disclaimer : Don't forget to install the "Mail_mimeDecode" package from pear.

+You can enable the plugin go to **All Plugins > Available Plugins > Workspaces Drivers > Mailbox(Imap or POP)** and then Crete a workspace with "Mailbox" storage driver:

 Associated with the Email Viewer (editor.eml), a workspace created with the driver transforms Pydio into a mailbox.
 View all your mailboxes and the emails, with support for text and HTML, as well as attachment.
 Only reading is supported, there is no ability to actually Send an email.

 This can be handy to transfer a huge attachment directly from an email to another Pydio workspace, without having to download it to your desktop and re-upload it afterward.

 A good usecase would probably to create a workspace template and let user add their own email-workspace, providing their own credentials for connexion.
 Please see the [plugin documentation](https://pydio.com/docs/references/plugins/access/imap/) to get standard configurations for Gmail, Yahoo, etc.

-First activate the plugin in "All Plugins" > "Available Plugins" > "Workspaces Drivers" and create a workspace with "Mailbox (Imap or POP)" storage driver:

 [:image-popup:4_setup_workspaces_and_users/create_workspace_imap.png]